Chad-Powellv1/pseudoCode/README.md

            * Flame Control  -> Used to control the flame volume on the fireplace burner unit. **Note**: turns left to lower flame and right to raise flame, controlling gas flow.

-             * Flame Control (Push) -> When the flame conrol knob is pushed down it provides a controlled amount of gas, which is used to ignite the pilot light.
+             * Flame Control (Push) -> When the flame control knob is pushed down it provides a controlled amount of gas, which is used to ignite the pilot light.

-           *  Ignitor Button -> Used to produce an electic spark igniting the pilot lite.
-Must be used in conjuction with the push feature of the Flame Control (Push) feature.
+           *  Igniter Button -> Used to produce an electric spark igniting the pilot lite.
+Must be used in conjunction with the push feature of the Flame Control (Push) feature.

  * Wireless Remote

-    * Digital display -> Displays the current ambient room tempurate.
+    * Digital display -> Displays the current ambient room temperature.

-    * Thermostat -> Senses the ambient room temperaure and turns the fireplace on or off if it is set.
+    * Thermostat -> Senses the ambient room temperature and turns the fireplace on or off if it is set.

     * Buttons